Should I Buy Term or Permanent Life Insurance?

 This document is a summary only and is not intended to provide specific advice or recommendations for any individual or business.

-Variable Universal Life Insurance/Variable Life Insurance policies are subject to substantial fees and charges.
-Policy values will fluctuate and are subject to market risk and to possible loss of principal.
+Variable universal life insurance/variable life insurance policies are subject to substantial fees and charges.
+Policy values fluctuate and are subject to market risk and possible loss of principal.
 Guarantees are based on the claims-paying ability of the issuer.

 Both loans and withdrawals from a permanent life insurance policy may be subject to penalties and fees and, along with any accrued loan interest, will reduce the policy’s account value and death benefit.
-Withdrawals are taxed only to the extent that they exceed the policy owner’s cost basis in the policy and usually loans are free from current federal taxation.
-A policy loan could result in tax consequences if the policy lapses or is surrendered while a loan is outstanding.
+Withdrawals are taxed only to the extent that they exceed the policy owner’s cost basis in the policy, and loans are typically free from current federal taxation.
+A policy loan can result in tax consequences if the policy lapses or is surrendered while a loan is outstanding.

 Vision Retirement